Skip to main content

 4. Ask for the last 3 FSC and BSCI audit reports — not just the current ones.
 A factory that has genuinely maintained certification for several years will have a paper trail.
 A factory that obtained certification recently — possibly by borrowing another factory's audit for the paperwork — will not be able to produce consecutive years of audit reports under the same company name.

 5. Compare prices across at least 5 factories.
 The cluster average for a given specification is the market price.
 A quote 10% below the average is aggressive pricing.
 A quote 20–30% below the average is not pricing — it is desperation.
-Factor in the risk premium: the chance of losing your deposit is far higher than the chance of receiving 500,000 pencils at 30% below cost.
+Factor in the risk cost: the chance of losing your deposit is far higher than the chance of receiving 500,000 pencils at 30% below cost.

 Why Paying the Market Price Protects Your Order